Skip to main content

 Large format image

-Pat Suzuki to appear on Lawrence Welk Show
+Newspaper Clipping Advertising Pat Suzuki's Appearance on the Lawrence Welk Show

 Large format image

-Pat Suzuki to appear on Lawrence Welk Show
+Newspaper Clipping Advertising Pat Suzuki's Appearance on the Lawrence Welk Show

 Collector Joe Boles